MyChart Frequently Asked Questions

 A. MyChart appointment scheduling lets you search your doctor's schedule to find a day and time that's good for you, and then lets you schedule an appointment.
 Some doctors' schedules are not set up to allow direct appointment scheduling, in which case you can submit an appointment request to the doctor's scheduling staff.
 If you make an appointment request using MyChart, an OHSU representative may respond to your request by sending you a MyChart message, or contacting you by phone.
 The representative may need to do this to ask additional information or review available appointment openings before scheduling the appointment.

 A. You can only schedule certain types of appointments using MyChart.
-If you can't find the right type of appointment, you can send an appointment request by clicking 'request an appointment using MyChart secure messaging'.
-(This link is found at the bottom of the 'Schedule an Appointment' page.)
-Alternatively, you can simply contact the department by phone to schedule the appointment.
+If you can't find the right type of appointment, you can contact the department by phone to schedule the appointment.
 If you don't know the number, call the main OHSU switchboard at (503) 494-8311.

 A. You must get permission to view and use that person's MyChart account before you are able to schedule his or her appointments.
 Click on 'View Access to Others' on your MyChart homepage for more information.
 If you think this is something you will need to do, please talk to your doctor at your next OHSU appointment.

-A. At your next OHSU visit, tell your doctor that you want to let another person view and use your MyChart account.
-Important: The person must be 18 years old or older and must be with you at an OHSU visit in order for him or her to receive permission.
+A. At your next visit, tell your doctor that you want to allow another person to access your MyChart account.
+The person must be 18 years old or older and with you at the visit to set up their proxy access.

 A. Although you do not need to change your reset question when you change your password, it might be wise so this information is fresh in your mind, too.
 If you forget your password and want to change your password online, you must be able to answer your Password Reset Question.